City Attorney Pete Holmes worries he’ll get squeezed out in tight 3-way Seattle primary

 Two challengers who launched campaigns just before the filing deadline in May — Ann Davison and Nicole Thomas-Kennedy — have been hammering at Holmes’ record from markedly different perspectives.

-Davison is an attorney and mediator who ran for lieutenant governor last year as a Republican.
+Davison is an attorney and arbitrator who ran for lieutenant governor last year as a Republican.
 She left the Democratic Party after running for Seattle City Council in 2019.
 To hear her tell it, Holmes has failed to get tough on criminal behavior ruining Seattle’s quality of life and reputation.
 “Literally, our city is just screaming for help,” she said.

 By contrast, Thomas-Kennedy, an attorney and former public defender, is running as an “abolitionist,” arguing Holmes is prosecuting too many petty property crimes, wasting city resources and essentially criminalizing poverty.
 “Why are we prosecuting someone for stealing socks from Goodwill?” she said.